radicle-dev/radicle-alpha/rfcs/0003-radicle-daemon.rst

 -----------

-Currently to run a query against the state of some remote chain, all the inputs are downloaded and the state re-materialised from the start.
+Currently to run a query against the state of some remote chain, all the inputs are downloaded and the state re-materialised from scratch.
 This is too slow.

 The daemon also allows apps not written in radicle or Haskell to have access to a radicle interpreter.